Bruce Harrell leads in Seattle mayoral primary contest, followed by M. Lorena González

 At a drop box on Beacon Hill, Chris Eng said he voted for González, hoping she could collaborate with the council on criminal-legal reform.
 “Throwing the book at people is actually, in many cases, the worst possible thing,” said Eng, 34.

-Harrell, González, Echohawk and Houston each raised more than $400,000 with help from taxpayer-funded democracy vouchers, on which Echohawk and Houston relied most heavily.
+Harrell, González, Echohawk and Houston each raised more than $400,000 with help from taxpayer-funded democracy vouchers.

-Harrell, González, Echohawk and Farrell each received support from independent political-action committees, which can raise and spend unlimited sums as long as they don’t coordinate with candidates.
+Harrell, González, Echohawk and Farrell each received support from independent political-action committees.
 Real estate players made large donations to the PAC backing Harrell, while labor unions bankrolled the PAC supporting González.

-Staff reporters Nina Shapiro, Evan Bush, Mike Lindblom, Lynda Mapes, Daisy Zavala, Daniel Wu, Lewis Kamb and Paige Cornwell contributed.
+Staff reporters Nina Shapiro, Evan Bush, Mike Lindblom, Lynda V. Mapes, Daisy Zavala, Daniel Wu, Lewis Kamb and Paige Cornwell contributed.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.